Body-Friendly and Life-Friendly

 The Difference Between Tampons and Softcups

 Softcup does not change the body's natural environment—Softcups do not alter the body's pH levels, natural bacteria levels, or absorb the body's moisture.
-Softcups are a perfect solution for women looking to maintain their bodies' pH balance.
+Softcup is a perfect solution for women looking to maintain their bodies' pH balance.
 Maintaining the body's natural bacteria levels can help prevent infections, such as yeast infections.
-Softcups are very comfortable; they don't cause the dryness or irritation that tampons and pads can.
+Softcup is comfortable and doesn't cause the dryness or irritation that tampons and pads can.

 When a tampon is inserted, it creates microscopic tears along the vaginal canal.
 Tampons can leave behind residual fibers and traces of bleach, dioxins and other residues from the cotton cultivation and tampon manufacturing processes.
 Softcup leaves the body just as it is—no micro-tears, no residues, no change in the body's natural pH or bacteria levels.